|

 almost brought himself to look at the events of the past night as

 visionary.
-“Yes, it seems to be my glove, indeed!” | |
+“Yes, it seems to be my glove, indeed!” | | | “And, since Satan saw fit to steal it, your reverence must

 needs handle him without gloves, henceforward,” remarked the old sexton,